-ASMR (Autonomous sensory meridian response) is an incredibly popular YouTube phenomenon and a convenient, and for some, very effective form of self-care.
-ASMR YouTubers (ASMRtists) use specialist equipment to create videos of closely mic’d sounds that stimulate a warm, tingly sensation in some people.
-Videos include the sounds of whispering, crinkling, tapping or scratching, people painstakingly folding towels or taking things out of boxes.
+ASMR (Autonomous sensory meridian response) is a form of self-care where sounds are created that stimulate a warm, tingly sensation in some people, bringing about a sense of calm.
+Videos or playlists include the sounds of whispering, crinkling, tapping or scratching, people painstakingly folding towels or taking things out of boxes.

-Although it may initially seem odd, ASMR is incredibly popular, with videos frequently getting millions of views and ASMRtists accruing massive subscriber numbers.
+Although it may initially seem odd, ASMR is incredibly popular, with videos frequently getting millions of views.

-The 'tingles', sometimes described as 'brain tingles' or 'brain orgasms' usually start at the crown of the head and spread down through the head, back and limbs, typically generating feelings of intense calm and relaxation, which can induce sleep and help maintain general health and wellbeing.
+The 'tingles', sometimes described as 'brain tingles' usually start at the crown of the head and spread down through the head, back and limbs, typically generating feelings of intense calm and relaxation, which can induce sleep and help mental wellbeing.

 What are the health benefits of ASMR?